By Dr Tommy Perkins, NHS GP and Medics’ Money founder.

 I bet you have a PDP as part of your appraisal, but what’s your financial PDP (fPDP)?

 Everyone’s fPDP goals will be unique to them.
-It can be as simple as paying off credit cards, start investing, saving for a house deposit, investing in training to improve your income or send your children to a private school.
+It can be as simple as paying off credit cards, starting to invest, saving for a house deposit, investing in training to improve your income or send your children to a private school.
 I like to break goals down into short, medium, and long-term goals.
 Specific, Measurable Attainable, Relevant, Time bound (SMART) goals are useful, but you already knew that thanks to the joy of appraisal.

 S – Save £10,000 for a house deposit.